Performersion International – Arts, Digitality, Practice

 Water and snacks are available free of charge throughout the entire event.
 There is also the opportunity to take a break in a quiet space.

-Performersion International is a Berlim Performing Arts Program cooperation with Schaubude Berlin and the Department for Performance & Objects of the Ernst Busch Academy for Dramatic Art in Berlin.
+In cooperation with re:publica, Schaubude Berlin and the department for performance & objects of the Ernst Busch Academy for Dramatic Art in Berlin.